artefactual/atom-docs/user-manual/import-export/csv-export.rst

       :width: 90%
       :alt: The notification message for authenticated users performing an export

+   Authenticated users will be able to see in their exports a **slug** column which is a new feature in this release.
+This will help authenticated users with updating of digital object and descriptions.

    For **public users**, first a notification that the job has been initiated will be displayed, with a link that will refresh the page to see if there are updates.
 Users can use the **X** icon on the right of the notification